JuliaGraphics/Luxor.jl/docs/src/index.md

 # Turtle graphics

-Some simple "turtle graphics" commands are included.
+Some simple "turtle graphics" functions are included.
 Functions to control the turtle begin with a capital letter: Forward, Turn, Circle, Orientation, Rectangle, Pendown, Penup, Pencolor, Penwidth, and Reposition.

 ![Turtle](examples/turtles.png)